 Hatim A. Rahman is an Assistant Professor of Management and Organizations at the Kellogg School of Management, Northwestern University.
 His research investigates how artificial intelligence, undergirded by algorithms, is impacting the nature of work and employment relationships in organizations and labor markets.
 His research and teaching have received numerous awards, including the National Science Foundation CAREER award.
 In 2023, he was named as one of the best 40 business school professors under 40 years of age by Poets & Quants.

-His research and teaching have also received coverage from a variety of news sources including The Washington Post, The Wall Street Journal, Fortune, Forbes, Bloomberg, Business Insider, Wired, Slate, Inc., Japan Broadcasting Corporation (NHK), CBS: Chicago, Kellogg Insights, Stanford News, The Hill, Work in Progress, and Organizational Musings.
+His research and teaching have also received coverage from a variety of news sources including The Washington Post, The Wall Street Journal, Financial Times, Fortune, Forbes, Bloomberg, Business Insider, Wired, Slate, Inc., Japan Broadcasting Corporation (NHK), CBS: Chicago, Kellogg Insights, Stanford News, The Hill, Work in Progress, and Organizational Musings.

 Prior to joining Kellogg, Professor Rahman received his PhD and Masters in Management Science and Engineering from Stanford University and his B.S. in Business Administration from the University of Illinois at Urbana-Champaign.